aiven/devportal/docs/products/postgresql/howto/identify-pg-slow-queries.rst

 Queries with high memory usage
 ------------------------------

 The following SQL retrieves the query, its id, and relevant information about the database.
-The resultset in this case is ordered by showing the queries with the highest memory usage at the top, by summing the number of shared memory blocks returned from the cache (``shared_blks_hit``), and the number of shared memory blocks marked as "dirty" during a request needed to be written to disk (``shared_blks_dirtied``).
+The result set in this case is ordered by showing the queries with the highest memory usage at the top, by summing the number of shared memory blocks returned from the cache (``shared_blks_hit``), and the number of shared memory blocks marked as "dirty" during a request needed to be written to disk (``shared_blks_dirtied``).

 .. code-block:: sql